$287,482Average Value$183Average Price per Sq Ft0Homes For Sale

 Vintage architecture and downtown proximity in Weigent-Hogan

 One of La Crosse's oldest neighborhoods, Weigent-Hogan is a community of well-preserved architecture and quiet streets.
 Its history is visible on every block in the form of vintage homes that have been painstakingly cared for.
-Residents have quick access to some of the city's most popular outdoor recreation and downtown La Crosse, which is characterized by its commitment to championing local businesses.
-"There's so much opportunity here for jobs with our colleges and hospitals, but people stay for the friendly nature," says Dan Stacey, a Realtor with Re/Max Results, born and raised in La Crosse.
+Residents have quick access to some of the city's most popular outdoor recreation and downtown La Crosse, which is known for championing local businesses.
+"There's so much opportunity here for jobs with our colleges and hospitals, but people stay for the friendly nature," says Dan Stacey, a La Crosse native and Realtor with Re/Max Results.
 "The neighborhoods near downtown have the best architecture — just gorgeous homes.
 It makes them stand out in a different way."

 Tree-lined streets create a serene setting for historic Weigent-Hogan homes.